henrigy/cse15l-lab-reports/lab-report-2-week-4.md

 ![working1](lab3Screenshots/working1.png);

 ### Test 2:
 In the [second breaking test file](https://github.com/henrigy/markdown-parser/commit/76cf945592be8639a387d57dae45db7684e336f2), our failure-inducing input was leaving out the link for a given title in the Markdown file.
 The symptom was not having the correct output printed out and receiving an error with heap space.
-The bug was an infinite loop from MarkdownParse.java's while loop.
+The bug was an infinite loop from MarkdownParse.java's while loop caused by missing open and closed parentheses.

 The command line error:

 ![error2](lab3Screenshots/error2.png)

 To fix this issue, we added a conditional to break out of the while loop when the next set of closed and open parentheses could not be located on the file.
 This helped solve the issue of the program not having a condition to handle when there was no next link to look for and add to the output string.
+We would simply skip to the next line and look for the next title and link pair.

 The updated MarkdownParse.java